 for building a globally competent workforce

 Businesses today are looking for employees who have a broad understanding of the diverse, interconnected world beyond their immediate environment and who are able to communicate effectively with people of varying nationalities and cultural backgrounds.
-The Maine North Atlantic Institute fosters workforce development initiatives that build the global competence of our future workforce through Environment & Community Health, Cultural Connections, and Economy & Law.
+The Maine North Atlantic Institute fosters workforce development initiatives that build the global competence of our future workforce through Environmental & Community Health, Cultural Connections, and Economy & Law.

-We work closely with our partners in Maine and the North Atlantic to strengthen students' understanding of climate change and its broad global effects, its impacts on community and human health, and its influence on our global, national, and state economy.
+We work closely with our partners in Maine and the North Atlantic to strengthen students' understanding of climate change and its broad global effects, its impacts on the community and human health, and its influence on our global, national, and state economy.

 Sustainable Adaptations to Climate & Landscape Change

 Employers are looking for creative thinkers who can communicate effectively with people of varying nationalities and cultural backgrounds.
 The MNAI sponsors initiatives that infuse the liberal arts into business innovation and development, encourage cross-cultural exchange in the visual/performing arts and humanities, open students to our diverse interconnected world, and connect artists with North Atlantic Maritime Provinces and countries.